DIG-Kaust/MLgeoscience/docs/lectures/09_mdn.md

 ![DPE](figs/dpe.png)

-- *Mixture density networks*: a natural extension of the DPE method is is represented by networks that try to predict more complex probability distributions by parametrizing them as mixture of gaussians.
+- *Mixture density networks*: a natural extension of the DPE method is is represented by networks that try to predict more complex probability distributions by parametrizing them as a mixture of gaussians.

 ## Mixture density networks (MDNs)